mnk400/viral-diseases-simulator/README.md

 ### Example Renders

-Some example renders can be found in *render/Examples* or from the following links:
+Some example renders can be found in *data/Example Renders* or from the following links:

 - [Covid with uncontrolled spread.](https://thumbs.gfycat.com/GlassFluidGoldfinch-mobile.mp4)